MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 :::image type="icon" source="../_images/trade-off.svg"::: **Density and isolation**.

-- **Higher density**.
-By colocating multiple apps within the same App Service plan, you minimize the resources.
+- **Higher density**: By colocating multiple apps within the same App Service plan, you minimize the resources.
 All apps share CPU, memory, and so on.
 This can lead to cost savings and reduced operational complexity.
 Resource usage is also optimized.
 If apps have different load patterns over time, idle resources from one app can be used by another.

   There are also disadvantages.
 Spikes in usage or instability of an app can affect the performance of other apps.
 Security is also a concern.
 Because incidents in one app can permeate to other apps within the shared environment.

-- **Higher isolation**.
-Isolation is intended to avoid interference.
+- **Higher isolation**: Isolation is intended to avoid interference.
 This strategy applies to security, performance, and even segregation of development, testing, and production environment.

   The App Service Environment (ASE) tier gives you better control over security and data protection as each app can have its own security settings.
 There's better containment of breaches because isolation limits the blast radius.
 Resource contention is minimized from a performance perspective.
 Also, isolation allows for independent scaling based on specific demand and individual capacity planning.